Sultan bin Ahmad: Early years

 When the governor of Muscat tried to recover the forts, Sultan and Saif began a damaging bombardment of the town.

 The two brothers gained the support of the powerful Sheikh Sarkar, who marched on the capital in April 1781.

 Their father agreed to an amnesty, letting his rebellious sons hold both the forts.
 He changed his mind and took al Mirani, while the brothers held al Jelali for some months.

 Sultan and Saif then kidnapped their brother Said bin Ahmad.

 The Imam, their father, hurried to Muscat which he reached in January 1782.
 He ordered the commander of Mirani to fire on Jelali, and his ships joined in from the east of the fort.

 While this was happening, Said bin Ahmad bribed his jailer and escaped.
 Isolated and without a hostage, the two brothers agreed to surrender.

 The Imam took Saif and held him under surveillance to prevent a fresh rebellion.

 On his father's death in 1783 Said bin Ahmad was elected Imam and took possession of the capital, Rustaq.

 Sultan and Saif called on Sheikh Sakar of the Shemal tribal group to help them gain the throne.

 The Sheikh took the towns of Al Jazirah Al Hamra, Sharjah, Rams and Khor Fakkan (all in today's UAE).
 Said fought back, but was unable to regain these towns.

 However, the brothers felt it was safer to leave the country.

 Saif sailed for East Africa, intending to set himself up as a ruler there.

 He died there soon after.
 Sultan sailed to Gwadar on the Makran coast of Balochistan.

-The ruler of that state granted him protection and gave him Gwadar.
+The Khan of Kalat, Mir Nasir Khan I, granted him protection and gave him Gwadar.

 Said bin Ahmad became increasingly unpopular.
 Around the end of 1785 a group of notables elected his brother, Qais bin Ahmad, as Imam.